sailfish009/openstructure/modules/img/base/doc/img.rst

     # again the same extent using its size and central pixel
     s=img.Extent(img.Size(4,7),img.Point(3,7))

-  The Extent class can be passed to the CreateImage function to create an image with a specific extent.
+  The :class:`Extent` class can be passed to the :func:`CreateImage` function to create an image with a specific extent.

   .. code-block:: python